Scenic 5 Day Road Trip Adventure Through Iceland’s South Coast, Landmannalaugar & Highlands

 Day 4

-The Golden Circle includes Geysir geothermal area
+• Geysir geothermal area

-Your day will start with a staple of sightseeing in Iceland, The Golden Circle.
+Your day will start with a staple of sightseeing in Iceland, the Golden Circle.
 You'll see three of the country's most famous attractions in one day.
 This is another day with lots to see, so remember to get an early start if you want plenty of time at each stop.

-The first stop is Geysir Hot Spring, which is the geyser all geysers derive their name from.
-Even more excitingly, you'll get to see Geysir's next-door neighbor Strokkur, a much more reliable hot spring that lets out a fountain of hot water every few minutes.
-You'll want to bring a camera to capture the jets of water shooting up in the air.
+The first stop is the Geysir hot spring, the geyser from which all geysers derive their name.
+Even more excitingly, you'll see Geysir's next-door neighbor, Strokkur, a much more reliable hot spring that lets out a hot water fountain every few minutes.

-Today you will again have the chance to add exciting extra activities.
-The options available are a nice riding tour on the unique Icelandic horse, A thrilling snowmobile tour on Langjokull Glacier, or a fascinating snorkeling tour in Silfra Fissure.
-All of the tours offer unique ways of exploring Iceland's landscapes.
+Today, you will again have the chance to add exciting extra activities.
+The options available are a riding tour on the unique Icelandic horse, a thrilling snowmobile tour on Langjokull Glacier, or a fascinating snorkeling tour in Silfra fissure.
+Participants in the snorkeling tour need to be comfortable in the water and be able to swim.

 Towards the end of the day, you will drive to Reykjavik.
 If you get there early, you can walk around the city streets and enjoy the city's vibrant life.